Negotiate or break in? How the police handle stand-offs with people who lock themselves in

 The police could deploy more than one group of SOC troopers so that it can reconfigure resources to meet tactical needs.

-Ultimately, the police said their priority in barricaded incidents is ensuring the safety of everyone involved, including the subject, victims, officers and the public.
+Ultimately, the police said their priority in such incidents is ensuring the safety of everyone involved, including the subject, victims, officers and the public.

 “And to resolve the situation with minimal harm to persons and minimal damage to property, while ensuring that any criminals are apprehended,” they added.

-Note: Editor's note: An incident that the police dealt with has been removed from this story at the request of the Singapore Police Force as the case is before the courts.